Garlic: In culture

 Garlic is present in the folklore of many cultures.
 In Europe, many cultures have used garlic for protection or white magic, perhaps owing to its reputation in folk medicine.
 Central European folk beliefs considered garlic a powerful ward against demons, werewolves, and vampires.
 To ward off vampires, garlic could be worn, hung in windows, or rubbed on chimneys and keyholes.
+Leeks (which in this context includes garlic) also had a prominent role in Germanic paganism, with their functions including healing and providing protection against poison and magic.

 In the foundation myth of the ancient Korean kingdom of Gojoseon, eating nothing but 20 cloves of garlic and a bundle of Korean mugwort for 100 days let a bear be transformed into a woman.

 The Hebrew Bible recounts that during their journey in the wilderness, the Israelites yearned for garlic among other foods they had eaten in Egypt (Numbers, 11:5).
 Rabbinic literature attributes to Ezra the teaching that consuming garlic on Shabbat nights promotes intimacy, "because it brings in love and brings out lust."
 (Jerusalem Talmud, Megillah, 75:1).

 In celebration of Nowruz (Persian calendar New Year), garlic is one of the essential items in a haft-sin ('seven things beginning with "S) table, a traditional New Year's display: the name for garlic in Persian is سیر (seer), which begins with س (sin, /fa/, seen) the Perso-Arabic letter corresponding to "S".

 In Islam, it is recommended not to eat raw garlic prior to going to the mosque.
 This is based on several hadith.

 Some Mahāyāna Buddhists and sects in China and Vietnam avoid eating onions, garlic, scallions, chives and leeks, which are known as Wu hun (五葷 (Wǔ hūn), 'the five forbidden pungent vegetables').

 Because of its strong odor, garlic is sometimes called the "stinking rose".